-We have the LulzBot Mini set up for 19 different types of filament straight out of the box.
+We have the LulzBot Mini set up for dozens of different types of filament straight out of the box.
 It is important to select the proper filament, as different filaments require different settings.
 We have these categorized into ease of use depending on skill level.
-Select All in order to view all 19 types of filament.
+Select All in order to view the different filament options.